Jointly Appointed, Health Policy and Management

 EMORY UNIVERSITY, Atlanta, Georgia

-Associate Professor, School of Law and Rollins School of Public Health, 2006-present Assistant Professor, School of Law and Rollins School of Public Health, 2003-2006
+Professor, School of Law and Rollins School of Public Health, 2015-present; Associate Professor, School of Law and Rollins School of Public Health, 2006-15; Assistant Professor, School of Law and Rollins School of Public Health, 2003-2006

 Senior Faculty Fellow, Center for Ethics, 2009-present

-Courses: Animal Law, Business Ethics, Disability and Discrimination, Disability Law, Ethics for Leaders, Genetics and the Law, Health Law, Law and Vulnerability (with Martha Fineman), Torts.
-A number of my courses are cross-listed in Public Health and as part of the Masters in Bioethics, Graduate Human Rights Certificate, and Sustainability Minor.
+Courses: Animal Law, Disability and Discrimination, Disability Law, Genetics and the Law, Health Law, Health Law and Ethics in Narrative, Law and Vulnerability (with Martha Fineman), Torts, and What We Owe to Animals.
+A number of my courses are cross-listed in the Masters in Bioethics, Graduate Human Rights Certificate, and Sustainability Minor programs.